AngryProgrammerInside/InstallAgent/DevelopmentAndDebugging.md

 # Development and Debugging
 ## Overview
-The PowerShell version of the InstallAgent package is uses highly structured, robust code with validation and logging at every step, these characteristics make it suitable for use in broad rollouts from small to enterprise businesses.
+The PowerShell version of the InstallAgent package uses a highly structured, robust coding methodology with validation and logging at every step, these characteristics make it suitable for use in broad rollouts from small to enterprise businesses.

 While it has many positive attributes it can be difficult to approach when re-developing or debugging.
 So let's provide a high level view of how the script would run under normal circumstances and highlighting the important parts: